DataDog/integrations-extras/seagence/README.md

 ### Events

-Seagence posts an event to datadog upon detecting a defect.
+Seagence posts an event to Datadog upon detecting a defect.

 ## Support